-Flood impact mitigation measures within the NAMOI01 model: In the section from chainage 575 to 592.5km the Newell Highway is located immediately upstream of the rail corridor and the cross drainage was designed to minimise impacts on the highway.
+- Flood impact mitigation measures within the NAMOI01 model: In the section from chainage 575 to 592.5km the Newell Highway is located immediately upstream of the rail corridor and the cross drainage was designed to minimise impacts on the highway.
 This results in more flow directed to land downstream of the rail corridor affecting some areas of agricultural land and property accesses.
 Following consultation with these landowners a number of diversion channels within the rail corridor were designed to capture and direct additional flows to main watercourses and flow paths preferred by the landowners.
-Other mitigation measures included works outside the corridor, such as design of new property accesses or design of raised accesses and improvements to cross drainage under the access roads / tracks, and raising existing levee banks that are used to control and direct flood flows and protect cropping land from flood damage.

-Flood impact mitigation measures within the Gurley area: At Gurley the project has downstream flood impacts around a number of properties located west of the rail corridor.
+Other mitigation measures included works outside the corridor, such as design of new property accesses or design of raised accesses and improvements to cross drainage under the access roads / tracks, and raising existing levee banks that are used to control and direct flood flows and protect cropping land from flood damage. - Flood impact mitigation measures within the Gurley area: At Gurley the project has downstream flood impacts around a number of properties located west of the rail corridor.
 These impacts affect property accesses and driveways.
 Following consultation with landowners on these impacts a number of mitigation measures were investigated to reduce / remove the impacts, including a diversion channel within the rail corridor and modifications to the minor drainage structures around a level crossing.
-These mitigation measures are still under investigation and yet to be confirmed.
-No changes to the main rail cross drainage structures are proposed.

-Other flood impact mitigation measures: Flood impact mitigation measures are also required at several other locations throughout the project area.
+These mitigation measures were tested in the flood model and found to be ineffective.
+Further consultation was undertaken to determine any landowner sensitivities to the impacts which found that all impacted properties have raised floor levels and the afflux impacts will only affect some portions of driveways and access roads in large events but will not adversely affect trafficability or access in the events. - Other flood impact mitigation measures: Flood impact mitigation measures are also required at several other locations throughout the project area.
 These involve relatively minor works within or outside the rail corridor, such as flow diversion channels / contour banks / levee raising to direct flow within properties as preferred by landowners, raising of levees to protect buildings and earthworks and rock protection around culvert outlets to improve flow transitions and mitigate potential future erosion issues.
 No changes to the main rail cross drainage structures are proposed.

 In some cases the flood impact mitigation measures are subject to ongoing consultation and agreement with landowners and this process is expected to continue through the early part of the construction phase.
 These mitigation measures may involve works within or outside the rail corridor (such as flow diversion channels, levee / contour bank raising, access track raising, etc.) rather than any changes to the cross drainage infrastructure within the rail corridor.
-The final outcomes of these negotiations will be documented in future revisions of this report.